Poulomi900/Neuro_LLM_Hybrid_model/README.md

 ## 📈 Results: Visual Comparisons

-The attached **graphs** compare these metrics across different prompts, showing that the hybrid model—**with its brain-inspired features**—often generates **more diverse and engaging** outputs than the base model.
+The attached **results** file contains graphs that compare these metrics across different prompts, showing that the hybrid model—**with its brain-inspired features**—often generates **more diverse and engaging** outputs than the base model.

 ---